 If possible, it would be good to ring the message bank to say you would like to attend so the facilitator can expect you but if you do not feel able please just come along.

 My child died several years ago, and I postponed my grief work.
 Now it’s catching up with me.
 Is it too late to come now?

 We all grieve differently.
 Many parents don’t feel the need of a support group until years after the death of a child.
 It’s all right to come whenever you are ready, whether it’s soon after your child’s death, months later or years later.

 How long do people come to meetings?

 People attend meetings until they no longer feel a need.
 Some attend just a few meetings while others come for years.
-Some are so thankful for the helpful support they’ve received that they stay to help in chapter leadership so they can be there for the next person who walks through the door seeking help.
+Some are so thankful for the helpful support they’ve received that they stay to help in chapter leadership or volunteering in some other way so they can be there for the next person who walks through the door seeking help.